see-also-studio/make-website/src/pages/index.md

         images:
           - src: /media/uploads/make_01_paul-cochrane.jpg
             alt: ""
-            caption: Image caption here if needed.
-Image caption here. © Paul Cochrane
+            caption: Image © Paul Cochrane
           - src: /media/uploads/make_02_paul-cochrane.jpg
-            caption: Image caption here if needed.
-Image caption here. © Paul Cochrane
+            caption: Image © Paul Cochrane
   - type: expandable
     open: true
     heading: Who is MAKE for?
     section:
       - type: content
         content: >-
-          MAKE brings together lots of different groups of people from our  local communities, with a shared focus on creating,making and sharing ideas.
+          MAKE brings together lots of different groups of people from our local communities, with a shared focus on creating, making and sharing ideas.

           Whether it’s individuals who live and work locally in Somers Town and St Pancras, students and staff from our neighbours at CSM, or other local organisations, MAKE is a space where people from many different backgrounds can come together to create and learn from each other.